ckswilliams/modOpenREM/docs/skindosemap.rst

 Instructions for openSkin
 *************************

-Download the latest version as a zip file from http://bitbucket.org/openskin/openskin/downloads.
+Download the latest version as a zip file from `openSkin downloads`_.
 At the time of release for OpenREM 0.7.0 the current openSkin beta was dated 14th September 2016.
 The application referred to here will only work on Windows.

 * Extract the contents of the zip file into a folder on your computer and run the openSkin.exe executable